oxen-io/lokinet-control-panel/README.md

 ### Usage

-By default, the app starts running in the background with access available through the system tray.
-Click on the system tray icon to interact with the app.

-Additionally, the following command-line arguments are supported:
+The following command-line arguments are supported:

 ```
---no-hide

-Prevents the window from being hidden automatically when it loses focus.
-Also adds normal window chroming.

---no-tray

-Implies --no-hide, and additionally removes the system tray.
-Closing the window exits the app.
+--tray

+Runs the gui in tray mode.

 --rpc